 - Insulin: Your doctor may prescribe insulin to regulate blood sugar levels, in case your child is diagnosed with diabetes.

-- Proper nutrition and supplements: Your doctor may guide you about the various nutritional requirements for growth and development of your child.
+- Proper nutrition and supplements: Your doctor may guide you about the various nutritional requirements for the growth and development of your child.
 These supplements will help the child to cope up with the disease and various CF therapies.

-- Flu vaccinations: Your doctor may recommend annual flu vaccination for your child, which will protect from any complications arising from CF.
+- Flu vaccinations: Your doctor may recommend annual flu vaccination for your child, which will protect them from any complications arising from CF.

 Though cystic fibrosis is most effectively treated in hospitals under proper medical supervision, some home remedial measures will help in managing the disease in a better way.
 Some of the home remedies that may be effective are: